IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 Congratulations!
 You're all set with your {{site.data.keyword.mdms_short}} request.

-- To find out more about tracking your request, check out `TBU`.
+- To find out more about tracking your request, check out [Managing your request](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-manage-request).
-- To find out more about receiving and connecting your device, check out `TBU`.
+- To find out more about receiving and connecting your device, check out [Setting up the device](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-set-up-device).

 <!--